Request loaders

 extends RequestLoader

 with write capabilities.
-In addition to reading requests, a request manager can add or reclaim them.
-This is important for dynamic crawling projects, where new URLs may emerge during the crawl process.
-Or when certain requests may failed and need to be retried.
-For more details refer to the RequestManager
+In addition to reading requests, a request manager can add and reclaim them.
+This is essential for dynamic crawling projects where new URLs may emerge during the crawl process, or when certain requests fail and need to be retried.
+For more details, refer to the RequestManager

 API reference.